Lifer (band)

-Lifer is an American rock band formed in Wilkes-Barre, Pennsylvania, United States in 1999.
+Lifer is an American nu metal/alternative metal band formed in Wilkes-Barre, Pennsylvania in 1999.
 They were originally active from 1999 to 2002, releasing their sole full-length album through the major label Universal Music and Republic Records.

 History

 Early days (1999–2000)

 The group originally formed as Strangers with Candy in the spring of 1999, having acquired the name after a girl at a party suggested it to them.
 They were initially known for performing covers of modern acts, including Coal Chamber, Cypress Hill, Deftones, House of Pain, Korn, Limp Bizkit, Red Hot Chili Peppers, Sublime and Tool.
 In 2000, Strangers with Candy entered MTV's Ultimate Cover Band Contest, quickly becoming a fan-favorite with covers of "Take On Me" (by A-ha), "Guerrilla Radio" (by Rage Against the Machine) and "Nookie" (by Limp Bizkit).

 The MTV exposure helped the band gain fans all over the world, and also caught the attention of the music industry.
 On July 10 of that year, they signed a six-record contract with Universal Music and Republic Records.
 Vocalist Nick Coyle claimed in 2001 that the band's success on the series was not the sole reason they landed a major label deal, recalling "We sold a lot regionally.
 Some record labels saw us and were like 'who is this band selling all these CDs' and they picked us up."
 The band immediately went on to change their name to Driver (and later Lifer), after legal complications with the Comedy Central series of the same name.